JujuAdams/Scribble/8.0/typist-methods.md

 Note that we called the `.in()` method.
 This is analogous to the old `.typewriter_in()` method that was available on text elements in previous versions.
 Below is a list of methods for typists, and they follow the same basic rules as the old typewriter functions.

-**N.B.
-A typist should only be used to control text reveal for one text element at a time.** Changing text element, or changing the page for that text element, will cause the typist to automatically be reset.
+!> A typist should only be used to control text reveal for one text element at a time.** Changing text element, or changing the page for that text element, will cause the typist to automatically be reset.

 &nbsp;